Lawn Care For Beginners (in 13 Easy Steps)

 Signs of pests and diseases include:

-• Visible fungus, molds, or mushrooms growing on the lawn
+• Visible fungus, mildew, or mushrooms growing on the lawn

 • Dead or dying patches of grass